- Applying to study

 There are a number of services available to you that are free and covered by a Charter of Independence or a Code of Ethics to act in your best interest.
 The types of issues that these services can assist you with include:

-- Exclusions and progression checks
+- Exclusions and show cause applications (opens in a new window)

-- Review of Grade
+- Review of Grade applications (opens in a new window)

 - Bullying and harassment